 At the age of 14, in 1878, Herbert followed his father into the Royal Engineers, and progressed from Bugler to Company Sergeant Major by 1888.
-On 15th May 1887, he married Annie Elizabeth Troy in Islington, Middlesex, and they went on to have four children: Nora Florence (born 1890), Harry Robert Troy (born 1892, died at sea serving in the Great War), Sidney Herbert (born 1893) and Frederick Alan (born 1896).
+On 15th May 1887, he married Annie Elizabeth Troy in Islington, Middlesex, and they went on to have four children: Nora Florence (born 1890), Harry Robert Troy (born 1892), Sidney Herbert (born 1893, died at sea in 1925) and Frederick Alan (born 1896).

 In 1894, he was promoted to Regimental Sergeant Major before being posted out to the South African War in 1900, where he was commissioned in 1902 “for good service in the field”.
 On his return to England, now a Lieutenant, he was posted to North Shields becoming Captain and Commander of the Coast Battalion.